Dental Care for Older Adults

 Normal dental care

-- Brush your teeth with fluoride toothpaste twice a day—in the morning and at night—and floss at least once a day.
+- Brush the teeth with fluoride toothpaste twice a day-in the morning and at night-and floss at least once a day.
 Plaque can quickly build up on the teeth of older adults.

 - Watch for the signs of gum disease.
-These include gums that bleed when you brush your teeth or when you eat harder foods, such as apples.
+These signs include gums that bleed after brushing or after eating hard foods, such as apples.

-- See your dentist regularly.
+- See a dentist regularly.
 Many experts recommend checkups every 6 months.

-- Keep your dentist up to date on any new medicines you are taking.
+- Keep the dentist up to date on any new medicines you are taking.

 Primary Medical Reviewer E. Gregory Thompson, MD - Internal Medicine